A commission-free platform with active and automated investment accounts.

 - Stocks and ETFs.
 Buy and sell stocks, ETFs and fractional shares with no commission fees.

 - Cryptocurrency.
-Swap cryptocurrencies like Bitcoin and Ethereum 24 hours a day.
+Trade cryptocurrencies like Bitcoin and Ethereum 24 hours a day.

 Choose from a self-directed brokerage account, automated investing or an individual retirement account (IRA) to start investing.
 SoFi also offers a cash management account that earns 0.25% APY if you have recurring monthly deposits of at least $500.